 Union College offers BS degrees in Biomedical Engineering, Computer Engineering, Electrical Engineering, and Mechanical Engineering.
 All programs are accredited by the Engineering Accreditation Commission of ABET.

-The curriculum begins with the Exploring Engineering course in fall term of freshman year, which is common to all engineering majors and provides students with an introduction to the engineering field.
+The curriculum begins with the Exploring Engineering course in fall term of your first year, which is common to all engineering majors and provides students with an introduction to the engineering field.
 During the senior year all engineering students complete a year-long design project.
 Classes are small, making the atmosphere in class ideal for discussions and questions.